metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_config_constraint_v1beta1_manifest.md

 - `dynamic_action_can_be_merged` (Boolean) Indicates whether to consolidate dynamic reload and restart actions into a single restart.  - If true, updates requiring both actions will result in only a restart, merging the actions. - If false, updates will trigger both actions executed sequentially: first dynamic reload, then restart.
 This flag allows for more efficient handling of configuration changes by potentially eliminating an unnecessary reload step.
 - `dynamic_parameter_selected_policy` (String) Configures whether the dynamic reload specified in 'dynamicReloadAction' applies only to dynamic parameters or to all parameters (including static parameters).  - 'dynamic' (default): Only modifications to the dynamic parameters listed in 'dynamicParameters' will trigger a dynamic reload. - 'all': Modifications to both dynamic parameters listed in 'dynamicParameters' and static parameters listed in 'staticParameters' will trigger a dynamic reload.
 The 'all' option is for certain engines that require static parameters to be set via SQL statements before they can take effect on restart.
 - `dynamic_parameters` (List of String) List dynamic parameters.
 Modifications to these parameters trigger a configuration reload without requiring a process restart.
 - `dynamic_reload_action` (Attributes) Specifies the dynamic reload (dynamic reconfiguration) actions supported by the engine.
 When set, the controller executes the scripts defined in these actions to handle dynamic parameter updates.
 Dynamic reloading is triggered only if both of the following conditions are met:  1.
 The modified parameters are listed in the 'dynamicParameters' field.
 If 'dynamicParameterSelectedPolicy' is set to 'all', modifications to 'staticParameters' can also trigger a reload.
 2. 'dynamicReloadAction' is set.
 If 'dynamicReloadAction' is not set or the modified parameters are not listed in 'dynamicParameters', dynamic reloading will not be triggered.
-Example: '''yaml reloadOptions: tplScriptTrigger: namespace: kb-system scriptConfigMapRef: mysql-reload-script sync: true ''' (see [below for nested schema](#nestedatt--spec--dynamic_reload_action))
+Example: '''yaml dynamicReloadAction: tplScriptTrigger: namespace: kb-system scriptConfigMapRef: mysql-reload-script sync: true ''' (see [below for nested schema](#nestedatt--spec--dynamic_reload_action))
 - `dynamic_reload_selector` (Attributes) Used to match labels on the pod to determine whether a dynamic reload should be performed.
 In some scenarios, only specific pods (e.g., primary replicas) need to undergo a dynamic reload.
 The 'dynamicReloadSelector' allows you to specify label selectors to target the desired pods for the reload process.
 If the 'dynamicReloadSelector' is not specified or is nil, all pods managed by the workload will be considered for the dynamic reload. (see [below for nested schema](#nestedatt--spec--dynamic_reload_selector))
 - `immutable_parameters` (List of String) Lists the parameters that cannot be modified once set.
 Attempting to change any of these parameters will be ignored.
 - `reload_tools_image` (Attributes) Specifies the tools container image used by ShellTrigger for dynamic reload.
 If the dynamic reload action is triggered by a ShellTrigger, this field is required.
 This image must contain all necessary tools for executing the ShellTrigger scripts.
 Usually the specified image is referenced by the init container, which is then responsible for copy the tools from the image to a bin volume.
 This ensures that the tools are available to the 'config-manager' sidecar. (see [below for nested schema](#nestedatt--spec--reload_tools_image))